ramoshe/proj6-staticNodeExpress/README.md

 # FSJS Project 6: Static Node.js and Express Site

 My sixth project for the Full Stack JavaScript Techdegree program at Treehouse.
 A portfolio website built using Node.js and Express.
 This showcases my first 5 Treehouse projects.

+## Icon/Photo Credit
+The icon the is used in this project as the profile photo was made by [Flat Icons](https://www.flaticon.com/authors/flat-icons) from https://www.flaticon.com/"

 ## How To Use
  - You can view a live version of this project here: https://thp6-staticnodeexpress.herokuapp.com